• Skip to primary navigation

 Storing

 You can store these frozen bars to enjoy again.
-However, removing them from their moulds is best and storing them in a freezer-safe, airtight container.
-Although the moulds are freezer safe, they are often not airtight and are only suitable for the initial freeze, not for storage.
+However, it is best to remove them from their moulds and store them in a freezer-safe, airtight container.
+Although the moulds are freezer-safe, they are often not airtight and are only suitable for the initial freeze, not for storage.

-The bars will last for a few months, but they won't taste as good.
+The bars will last a few months but won't taste as good compared to fresh.
 So it's best to eat them within six weeks.

 Boba Ice Cream Recipe | Bubble Tea Bars